Battle of Debrecen (1849): Battle

 Máriássy, the commander of the other infantry division, sensing the danger, prepared for the attack, so he suffered smaller losses while he retreated towards Derecske, but then he understood that if he retreats, the Bobich division could be cut off and destroyed by the Russians.
 So he covered the retreating Hungarian units with his division, many of the soldiers of the two destroyed divisions joining his retreating troops, repulsing with their volley the attack of the 4.
 Russian infantry division and the 32 Don Cossack cavalry regiment.
 The retreating 4.
 Russian infantry division was stopped and ordered in a chain formation.
 Fearing the renewed attack of the much stronger enemy, Máriássy took a long detour towards the south, in the direction of Hajdúszoboszló, in the opposite way as the other retreating Hungarian troops headed, trying to split the pursuing Russian troops, weakening their chasing efficiency.
 The Hungarians were lucky because the 2.
-Russian light cavalry division led by Lieutenant General Glasenap, sent to encircle the Hungarian left flank, got lost in the high cornfield, arriving on the battlefield only after the battle ended.
+Russian light cavalry division led by Lieutenant General Glazenap, sent to encircle the Hungarian left flank, got lost in the high cornfield, arriving on the battlefield only after the battle ended.

 The Russian 7. and 8. infantry divisions occupied the whole Debrecen until 8:00 p.m., while the 4. and 5. infantry divisions from the center continued the artillery duel with the retreating, and still operational Hungarian units.
 These divisions received the order to advance at 6:00 p.m., reaching the town an hour later.
 The 12. infantry division and the 4. combined light cavalry division from the reserve did not participate in the battle.

 Losses

 During and as a consequence of the battle the Russians lost: 2 high officers and 58 soldiers were killed; 25 officers and 253 soldiers were wounded. they also lost 50 dead and wounded horses.

-The reports of the losses of the Hungarian I. corps are contradictory, but Attila Horváth concludes that it lost 1401 dead, wounded or missing soldiers, excepting the Korponay division, which lost around 140-150 soldiers.
+The reports of the losses of the Hungarian I. corps are contradictory, but Attila Horváth concludes that it lost 1,401 dead, wounded or missing soldiers, excepting the Korponay division, which lost around 140-150 soldiers.